 Auto modes: This allows your camera to determine the most optimal settings until you’re comfortable changing settings manually.

 Check out the camera in action before adding it to your cart

 Review videos on YouTube lay out the pros and cons of almost any camera on the market.
-Take your time and watch as many reviews as you can to see the camera in action and further determine what features are most important to you and what is most helpful for filming your videos at home and ensuring a successful online course.
+Take your time and watch as many reviews as you can to see the camera in action.
+This will help further determine what features are most important to you.
+It can also help you decide what is most helpful for filming your videos at home and ensuring a successful online course.